-The 60′ Spencer CAROL LIBBY came to ACY for a major refit under the guidance of Captain Josh Temple.
+The 60′ Spencer CAROL LIBBY came to ACY for a major refit.
 Exterior modifications included the installation of three tuna tubes and a tuna door in the transom, a new mezzanine freezer, new Bausch-American Towers rod holders on the bridge, a new windlass and OceanLED underwater lights.
-ACY also incorporated two custom rod storage boxes into the flybridge hard top and modified the tower box to accommodate a new electronics package by IMS American.
+ACY also incorporated two custom rod storage boxes into the flybridge hard top and modified the tower box to accommodate a new electronics package.
 Mechanical upgrades included the installation of a Seakeeper gyro stabilizer, along with a new generator and a new engine room sonar tube.
 Interior improvements included fabricating drawers under the dinette seating for additional storage, installing a new galley cook top, adding Corian rails to all counters, modifying the rod closet to fit a washer and dryer, and installing new carpet throughout.
-American also modified the salon audio-video cabinet to accommodate a new A/V package by IMS that included new TVs in the salon, staterooms and crew area.
+American also modified the salon audio-video cabinet to accommodate a new A/V package that included new TVs in the salon, staterooms and crew area.

 72′ Knight & Carver MAKARA